Property Advice

 Here are three reliable ways to determine the correct price for your home:

-• Use Property Reports: Services like Lightstone provide comprehensive reports on recent and historic property sales in your area.
-This data helps you see what buyers are willing to pay.
+• Use Property Reports: Companies like Loom provide comprehensive reports on recent and historic property sales in your area.

 • Get a Free Valuation: Some local estate agents offer free valuations.
 Be transparent that you’re selling privately, but their insight can still be useful in setting a competitive price.